 On the other hand, this has limited their ability to explore new places organically.
 You can’t find a hidden dungeon if you’re simply flying a few hundred feet over it.
-However, for the scale of the campaign that we’re playing it no longer makes sense to play out the travelling portions of the game.
-In a smaller-scale game I probably wouldn’t include this item again.
+However, for the scale of the campaign that we’re playing it no longer makes sense to play out the traveling portions of the game.
+In a smaller-scale game, I probably wouldn’t include this item again.

 Keeping in Touch with Important NPCs

 Some games may have the party work with some prominent NPCs to complete their quests or gain important information.
 This can be a fun way to spark character development as the party will regularly interact with this person and form a relationship with them.

 However, it can also be a huge inconvenience if the party is on the other side of the world and needs to speak with them.
 Their options are to either begin the journey back to the NPC or to cast a spell like Sending.

 Sending Stones and other items like it will allow the party to talk with the NPC without needing to use up a spell slot or travel all the way back to the NPC’s location.